lean-delivery/ansible-role-jenkins/README.md

      default: `20`
   - `jenkins2_config_args` - Pass arbitrary arguments to Jenkins.
 Full option list: java -jar jenkins.war --help
      default: `''`
+# Jenkins HTTPS config
+  - 'jenkins2_config_https_enabled' - Enabling https for jenkins.
+    default: 'false'
+  - 'generate_jks_from_pfx' - Set it to 'true' if you want to generate java keystore from pfx-certificate.
+    default: 'false'
+  - 'jenkins2_config_keystore_path' - Set target location of keystore on a jenkins host.
+    default: '{{ jenkins2_home_directory }}/keystore.jks'
+  - 'keystore_jks' - If you use existed keystore and do not need to generate it you should set path where this keystore file is placed.
+If you dont use such file, leave this option empty.
+    default: ''
+  - 'jenkins2_config_keystore_password' Password for pfx-certificate and for keystore.
+    default: ''
+  - 'jenkins2_config_path_to_cert' - Location of certificate in pfx format (source file for generating keystore)
+    default: '/home/user/example.com.pfx'
+  - 'jenkins2_config_https_port' - Port for https connection for example 8443.
+If you do not use https, leave this option empty.
+    default: ''
+  - 'jenkins2_config_listen_https_address' - IP address Jenkins listens on for HTTPS requests.
+Default is all interfaces (0.0.0.0).
+    default: ''
 # Jenkins proxy config
   - `jenkins2_proxy_url` - proxy url for plugins download config
      default: `''`